 Part of Smith's Parish's crest, from that of Sir Thomas Smith

 Used with exclusive permission from the copyright owners.
 Do not copy

 The Bermuda Government appoints a Parish Council for each Parish.
-It will have more information about the crest and Parish beyond that shown below.
+It has more information about the crest and Parish.

 Smith's Parish, one of the nine counties or Parishes of Bermuda of about equal size, is on Main Island.
 It has sea frontage on the South and North shores and southern side of the inland lake of Harrington Sound.
 It is named after one of Bermuda's Elizabethan patrons, Sir Thomas Smith or Smythe (1588-1624).
 He was an English aristocrat with humble beginnings who raised himself by his integrity to great responsibilities and riches.
 He was knighted by King James and became the first Governor of the famous East India Company and first Governor of the Somers Isles Company - Bermuda - an office he held at the time of his death in 1625.
 Because he supported British efforts to discover a Northwest Passage to the Orient, his name was given by explorer William Baffin to Smith's Sound on the Canadian coast of British Columbia.